A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Introduction

 \subsection{Overview of the Paper}

 The structure of the paper is as follows.
-In \S~\ref{sec:data} we describe both the HATNet photometric data, and select the sample of field K and M dwarfs.
+In \S~\ref{sec:data} we describe the HATNet photometric data, and select the sample of field K and M dwarfs.
 In \S~\ref{sec:selection} we discuss our methods for selecting variable stars.
 We estimate the degree of blending for potential variables in \S~\ref{sec:blend}.
 We match our catalog of variables to other catalogs in \S~\ref{sec:match}.
 We discuss the properties of the variables in \S~\ref{sec:discussion} including an analysis of one of the EB systems found in the survey.
 We conclude in \S~\ref{sec:conclusion}.
-In appendix~\ref{sec:mcsimulations} we describe the Monte Carlo simulations used in establishing our variability selection thresholds, while in appendix~\ref{sec:cat} we present the catalog of variable stars.
+In appendix~\ref{sec:cat} we present the catalog of variable stars.